JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/vector/dot_product.rst

 Description
 -----------
-This node calculate the dot product of the 2 input vectors.
+This node calculates the dot product of the 2 input vectors.

 .. image:: images/dot_product_node.png
    :width: 160pt

 Inputs
 ------

 - **Vector A** - The first vector.
 - **Vector B** - The second vector.